RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/domainmanager.md

 required: No
 default value: blank
 format: `True` : enables option, blank: disables option
-description: All running Applications and Components will bind to the Domain Manager Process instead of the NamingService.
-This assists with high frequency deployments of Waveforms and Components.
+description: All running applications and components will bind to the Domain Manager process instead of the NamingService.
+This assists with high frequency deployments of waveforms and components.

 parameter: `USELOGCFG`
 required: No